balima78/simK/README.md

 [![Project Status: Active – The project has reached a st able, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 **License**: Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/2.0/).
-Feel free to share and adapt, but don't forget to credit the author.
+Feel free to share and adapt, but don't forget to credit the author. :sunglasses:

 <img src="images/simk.png" height="150" align="right"/>

-Functions to procedurally generate synthetic data in R for kidney transplant simulations.
+:dart: Functions to procedurally generate synthetic data in R for kidney transplant simulations.

 `simK` allows to generate data with clinical and demographic information for a pool of simulated cadaveric donors and a simulated wait listed candidates for kidney transplantation.